chattarajoy/Udacity-Data-Analyst-Nanodegree-Projects/P03 Data Wrangling with MongoDB/README.md

      {u'_id': u'concourse', u'count': 40},
      {u'_id': u'commercial', u'count': 17},
      {u'_id': u'roof', u'count': 9}]

+> Lots of Residential buildings and appartments, nothing surprising as Mumbai is one of India's most populated cities.

 ### _Top 10 Postcodes in the area_

 ```python